In this article:

 There's no shortage of choices to make when deciding what to drive.
 And once you've decided on a car, there's still the question of whether to finance it or lease it.
 If you're concerned about how this decision will factor into your credit report and scores, rest assured—their impact is the same.
 This means leasing a car can help you build your credit history just like a loan would.

 That said, if you have bad credit, you may have a difficult time getting approved to lease a vehicle.
 Read on before you apply for a lease agreement.

-Leasing a Car Can Help You Build Credit
+How Leasing a Car Can Help You Build Credit

-As long as your lender reports to Experian and all your payments are made in a timely manner, an auto lease can certainly help to build or establish your credit history.
+As long as your leasing company reports to all three credit bureaus—Experian, Equifax and TransUnion—and all your payments are made in a timely manner, an auto lease can certainly help to build or establish your credit history.

 Things to Consider When Leasing a Vehicle

-Unlike a traditional auto loan, leasing a car requires that you turn the car back in when the lease ends.
-There may be additional charges at the end of the lease, such as mileage fees or fees to cover wear and tear on the vehicle.
-And, during the lease term, you are responsible for all of the maintenance costs, taxes and so on.
+As your lease ends, however, keep in mind that you may face additional charges at the end of the lease, such as mileage fees or fees to cover wear and tear on the vehicle (including any dents, dings, scratches and windshield cracks).
+Plus, during the lease term, you may be responsible for all of the maintenance costs, taxes and so on.

 Restrictions on Use

 Even though you don't technically own a financed vehicle until you pay off the loan, you're still free to make alterations to it and use it as you please.
 And since you won't be returning it to the dealership, you only have to worry about wear and tear with regard to how it affects the vehicle's condition and resale value.